markdaniel1982/ttlf_pp1/README.md

 ## Testing
 ### HTML
-All pages have passed through an HTML validator any any errors have been corrected Errors found:
+All pages have passed through an HTML validator any any errors have been corrected Errors fixed:
-* 1 unclosed dev element on Merch page. this was fixed and when the checker was run again, there were no errors.
+* 1 unclosed div element on Merch page.

 ![HTML Validation](documentation/images/html_validation.png "HTML Validation")